favourch/hng-blog/README.md

 - NPM
 - Bower & Gulp
-- AngularJS Knowledge
+- A little AngularJS Knowledge

+### Installation

+### Custom Repository

+Repositories power the blog.
+By default, the app uses a [Firebase](https://firebase.google.com) repository, which means you need to set up and configure firebase to work with the application.

+#### Creating your own repository.
+@TODO

 ### Developers
-The developers that were involved in the development of this blog.
+The developers that were involved in the development of this app.

 - [Neo Ighodaro](https://www.neoighodaro.com) - Software Developer at Hotels.ng
 - Ibiyemi Adewakun - Software Developer at Hotels.ng